Table of Contents

 dot, neato, twopi, circo, and fdp.

-: This is a string specifying
+format: This is a string specifying

 the output format.
 The most useful choices currently are